-Contraction of the second seco The 96th annual Iron County Fair will be held from Thursday through Sunday, Aug.
-3-6 at the fairgrounds in Saxon.
+Iron County Fair The 97th annual Iron County Fair will be held from Thursday through Sunday, Aug.
+1-4, at the fairgrounds in Saxon, Wisconsin.
 The first day is primarily for check-in and registration.
-The fun will include live music, a mud run, a popular pie auction, expanded tractor events, and carnival rides by S & J Enterprizes of Sherwood, Wisconsin.
+The fun will include live music, a popular pie auction, expanded tractor events, and carnival rides by S & J Enterprizes of Sherwood, Wisconsin.
 Among additional fair activities will be an antique tractor show, an oldfashioned horse-pulling contest, and plenty of 4-H horse shows.
-A Saturday youth livestock auction will run from 6-8 Page 14 - Summer Fun & Dining Guide p.m. in the pen near the cattle barns, allowing Iron County 4-Hers to display their market projects, including steers, hogs, lambs, chickens and turkeys.
+A Saturday youth livestock auction will start at 4:30 p.m. in the pen near the cattle barns, allowing Iron County 4-Hers to display their market projects, including steers, hogs, lambs, chickens and turkeys.
 Fair-goers will be encouraged to bid on the homegrown animals.
-On Friday, live music will be offered from 3 to 6 p.m. by Shawn Kitto in the pavilion and from 7 to 10:30 p.m. by IV Play on the big stage near the ball field.
-On Saturday, in the pavilion, Flashback will perform from 3 to 6 p.m. and Snake Oil is scheduled from 7 to 10:30 p.m. on the big stage.
-On Sunday, Johnny Propane will perform from noon to 3 p.m. in the pavilion.
+The fair will have no shortage of live music.
+On Friday evening, Ikons of Rock will present "Leathers and Lace."
+On Saturday, Flashback will perform in the afternoon, and Ikons of Rock will present "Snake Oil" in the evening.
+Johnny Propane will perform on Sunday.
+There also will be live music on Friday afternoon, but the musicians had not yet been determined as of press time.
 The fair is part of the Iron County Heritage Festival, which includes many events under one umbrella in late July and August.
 Overall, festival and fair events encourage former residents to return home for a weekend of memories and catching up with friends.
 To get to the fair from Ironwood, take U.S. 2 west to Saxon, and then turn left at either the County B intersection or the Wisconsin 122 intersection.
 For more information and directions from other sites, visit ironcountyfairwi.net.
+Ashland Welcomes You